Juancho997/base-mvc/README.md

 ## Description

-Skeleton for TypeScript/MongoDB/Mongoose proyects, using the Model-View-Controller architectual pattern, Repository desing pattern and Mappers.
+Skeleton for TypeScript/MongoDB/Mongoose projects, using the Model-View-Controller architectual pattern, Repository desing pattern and Mappers.

 ## Setup